 January 17, 2023: Fourth quarter estimated taxes due

 Ministers (who have not elected voluntary withholding) and self-employed workers must file their fourth quarterly estimated federal tax payment for 2022 by this date (a similar rule applies in many states to payments of estimated state taxes).

 Employees of churches that filed a timely Form 8274 (waiving the church’s obligation to withhold and pay FICA taxes) are treated as self-employed for Social Security purposes, and accordingly are subject to the estimated tax deadlines with respect to their self-employment (Social Security) taxes unless they have entered into a voluntary withholding arrangement with their employing church or organization.

-Churches must furnish Copies B, C, and 2 of Form W-2 (“wage and tax statement”) to each person who was an employee during 2021 by this date.
+Churches must furnish Copies B, C, and 2 of Form W-2 (“wage and tax statement”) by this date to each person who was an employee during 2022.
 This requirement applies to clergy who report their federal income taxes as employees rather than as self-employed, even though they are not subject to mandatory income tax (or FICA) withholding.
-Nonminister church employees must also receive a W-2.
+Non-minister church employees must also receive a W-2.

-Churches must send Copy A of Forms W-2, along with Form W-3, to the Social Security Administration by this date.
-If you file electronically, the due date is also January 31, 2022.
+Churches must send Copy A of Forms W-2, along with Form W-3, by this date to the Social Security Administration.
+If you file electronically, the due date is also January 31, 2023.